The Marionettes perform Shadow’s “Stranger” in December 2018

-The Marionettes Chorale is comprised of three arms: an adult choir (formed in 1963); the Youth Chorale (launched in 1995, with members post-SEA age through 26); and the Children’s Choir (formed in 2012, comprising children eight years and up).
+The Marionettes Chorale is comprised of three arms: an adult choir (formed in 1963); the Youth Chorale (launched in 1995, with members post-SEA age through 26); and the Children’s Choir (a sub-group of the Youth Chorale formed in 2012, comprising children eight years and up).
 We’re a non-profit organisation, sponsored since 1972 by bpTT.
 The three choirs average 120-odd singers between them.
 The Youth and Children’s groups comprise singers from over 50 primary, secondary, and tertiary schools nationwide.
 Members, plus the multi-generational artistic and production teams, are entirely volunteer.

 Interested in joining us?
 Read on!